Jerez is a Spanish city built on the riches of sherry. In fact, the word ‘sherry’ is itself a corruption of Jerez.

 We booked ourselves onto a tour of one of the most famous and commercial of the bodegas, Gonzalez Byass, situated just yards from the Alcazar and an average statue of company founder Manuel María González.
 He stands proudly beside a barrel of its famous dry wine Tio Pepe, named after one of his uncles.

 The bodega is a cathedral to booze but before we visited we had an hour to kill so we walked in the warm sunshine to Jerez’s cathedral proper.
-Dating from the 17th century, it’s a mix of gothic and baroque, has a particularly impressive dome and was only designated a cathedral in 1980.
+Dating from the 17th century, it’s a mix of gothic and baroque, has a particularly impressive dome but was only designated a cathedral in 1980.
 Pope John Paul II, who elevated the church and created the diocese, is celebrated throughout and there’s an astonishing amount of gold and silver treasures on show.

 We began the tour in one of the wineries, known as La Concha.
 It was built in the 1860s in honour of Queen Isabel II of Spain and contains 214 barrels of La Concha Amontillado, which bear the flags of the 115 countries where González Byass wines can be purchased.
 It’s an impressive space.